Robert Sugden: 1986–2009

 In 2000, Jack grows disappointed in Robert as he doesn't want to work on the farm and shows an interest in computers.
 During an argument over this and Andy's adoption, Jack hits Robert.
 The same year, Sarah has an affair with Richie Carter (Glenn Lamont), and leaves Jack for Richie, taking Victoria with her.
 Robert sides with Sarah over his father but Jack wins custody of him, as Sarah is not his biological mother.
 Robert stays with Kathy Glover (Malandra Burrows) and tells her that he intends to leave home when he is sixteen.
 On 16 November 2000, Robert returns to the farm to collect some belongings and discovers the barn is on fire.
 Sarah is inside and subsequently dies.
 Jack is arrested and stands trial for Sarah's murder and is acquitted.
 Robert discovers that Andy started the fire and disgusted by this, he goes to Spain in May 2001 to stay with his grandmother Annie Brearly (Sheila Mercier), and her husband Amos (Ronald Magill).

 Robert (now Karl Davies), returns in August 2001.
 Wanting rid of Andy, Robert starts taunting him about his love life.
 He tries to cause problems between Andy and his girlfriend Katie Addyman (Sammy Winward) but is unsuccessful.
 In September 2001, Robert and Andy go on a night out in Leeds with Katie, Donna, Ollie (Vicky Binns) and Marc Reynolds (Anthony Lewis), and Eve Birch (Raine Davison).
 When Andy is refused entry to a nightclub, the teenagers miss their bus home and Andy steals a car to drive home.
 On their way back, they run over and kill their headmistress Barbara Strickland (Alex Hall).
 Robert suggests they cover their tracks and subsequently burn the car.
-However, the truth eventually comes out.
-Marc is jailed and the other teenagers receive community service.
+The truth eventually comes out, Marc is jailed and the other teenagers receive community service.

 After Andy taunts him over not having a girlfriend, Robert loses his virginity to Nicola Blackstock (Nicola Wheeler), a 24-year-old woman, a few months after his sixteenth birthday.
 Nicola dumps him the following day when she invites him round to her house in order for him to discover her having sex with Syd Woolfe (Nathan Gladwell).